 You and your supervisor will initially discuss requests for flexible work arrangements.
 The basis of all flexible work arrangement negotiations is based on mutual respect of each others position and an understanding that flexible work arrangements are not an entitlement, but an opportunity for a review of current work options and flexible work arrangements.
-These guidelines have been developed to assist you to prepare your case for change.
+In the next section you will find a guide to preparing your case for change.
 We strongly recommend that you use this process to get ready for any discussions with your supervisor.

-Flexible work arrangements will be established when it is considered to be a viable option with an identified benefit to the hospital and hence patients, with equal consideration being given to the achievement of your employer's priorities as well as the needs of the employee.
+Flexible work option arrangements will be established when it is considered to be a viable option with an identified benefit to the hospital and hence patients, with equal consideration being given to the achievement of the hospital's priorities as well as the needs of the employee.
 When you and your supervisor agree on a flexible work arrangement and have prepared a 'flexible work agreement' you will be required to gain Human Resources approval for your plans.

-It is recognised in some circumstances that applications for flexibility may be declined by the employer because of operational requirements such as avoiding any compromise to patient care.
-Where a request for flexibility is declined and you are dissatisfied with the decision you may access the employer's complaints procedures.
+It is recognised in some circumstances that applications for flexibility may be declined by the hospital because of operational requirements such as avoiding any compromise to patient care.
+Where a request for flexibility is declined and you are dissatisfied with the decision you may access the hospital's complaints procedures.